 In this article Made You Smile Back is going to discuss various reasons why we feel this way from time to time.
 We will also look at innovative ways of how you can stop being so unhappy and how we can overcome this temporary ‘state of being’ and find our happiness again.

 Have you caught yourself thinking that all the things that used to make you happy aren’t making you happy any longer?
 Sometimes the reason you can’t be happy is not that complicated.

 All one has to do is just step out of yourself for a moment and ask your psyche why you’re so unhappy.
 You may be in a difficult situation and you see no way out.

 Or things that once brought you joy, have lost their sparkle.
 This isn’t your fault.
 You may be stuck in an emotional rut.

 You know you want to be happy.
 You wouldn’t be reaching out if you didn’t.
 And there my friend lies the power that is truly within you to change things around!

 If you set your sights on all the right targets and/or goals and get your priorities straight, you can become happy again.

-You should never force feelings or emotions upon yourself. … However, you can “trick” your brain into feeling happy by doing things like smiling and engaging in things that you love
+You should never force feelings or emotions upon yourself. … However, you can “trick” your brain into feeling happy by noticing things like smiling and engaging in things that you love.